shakebugs/shake-docs/docs/android/crash-reports/overview.md

 ---
 import useBaseUrl from '@docusaurus/useBaseUrl';

 >The Crash reports module tracks crashes and uncaught exceptions in your app.
-They are then intelligently grouped on your Shake Dashboard, offering loads of contextual data to help you fix them fast.
+They are then intelligently grouped on your Shake dashboard, offering loads of contextual data to help you fix them fast.

 ## Introduction